FINRA fines Merrill for unfair pricing of distressed securities

-Merrill Lynch’s global banking and markets credit trading desk had bought senior notes of Motors Liquidation Co , formerly General Motors Corp, at 5.3 percent to 61.5 percent below the market price in more than 700 retail customer transactions, FINRA said.
+Merrill Lynch’s global banking and markets credit trading desk had bought senior notes of Motors Liquidation Co, formerly General Motors Corp, at 5.3 percent to 61.5 percent below the market price in more than 700 retail customer transactions, FINRA said.
+[ID:nBw1CjPw8a]

 The regulator ordered Merrill Lynch to pay more than $540,000 in restitution, plus interest, to affected customers.